i-pi/i-pi/examples/features/advanced_combinations/cav_md_liquid_water/README.md

   </system>
 ```

-The accompanying **run_multiple_dirvers.sh** script starts i-PI first and then connects the two drivers to their corresponding sockets:
+The accompanying **run_multiple_drivers.sh** script starts i-PI first and then connects the two drivers to their corresponding sockets:

 ```bash
 i-pi-driver -m qtip4pf -u -a h2o-cl-cavmd > /dev/null &